 Deficit - The result of expenditures exceeding the project funds available.

 Developmental Research - The systemic use of scientific knowledge directed toward the production of useful materials, devices, systems or methods, including design and development of prototypes and processes.

 DFARS - Defense Federal Acquisition Regulation Supplement

 Direct Costs - Clearly identifiable costs related to a specific project.
-General categories of direct costs include but are not limited to salaries and wages, fringe benefits, supplies, contractual services, travel and communication, equipment, and computer use.
+General categories of direct costs include but are not limited to salaries and wages, fringe benefits, tuition, supplies, contractual services, travel and communication, equipment, and computer use.